 Robert C. Read

-Professor Robert C. Read trained in Medicine at the University of Sheffield, UK, and completed his Doctorate Degree at Imperial College London, UK.
-He is Professor of Infectious Diseases and Honorary Consultant Physician in Infectious Diseases at University Hospital Southampton, and heads the Department of Clinical and Experimental Sciences at the University of Southampton Medical School, UK.
-Professor Read trained in Infectious Disease and Internal Medicine in various posts in Leeds, Bristol, London and Nottingham, at the National Heart and Lung Institute, Imperial College London, and at the Division of Infectious Diseases, University of California, San Francisco (UCSF) at San Francisco General Hospital, USA.
-He was previously Professor of Infectious Diseases at the University of Sheffield.
+Professor Robert C. Read trained in Medicine at the University of Sheffield, UK and completed his Doctorate Degree at Imperial College London, UK.
+He is Professor of Infectious Diseases and Honorary Consultant Physician in Infectious Diseases at University Hospital Southampton and is Director of the NIHR Southampton Biomedical Research Centre.
+Professor Read trained in Infectious Disease and Internal Medicine in various posts in Leeds, Bristol, London and Nottingham, at the National Heart and Lung Institute, Imperial College London, and at the Division of Infectious Diseases, University of California, San Francisco (UCSF) at San Francisco General Hospital, USA, and was previously Professor of Infectious Diseases at the University of Sheffield.
 His research interests include the pathogenesis and prevention of rapidly lethal infections, notably meningococcal sepsis, influenza and pneumococcal disease.